3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Related Work

 \section{Related Work}

-\mypar{Injecting 3D into LLMs.} Recent advancements in large language models (LLMs) have inspired research into extending their capabilities to 3D environments, leading to the development of 3D-LLMs~\cite{chen2023ll3da,qi2023gpt4point,yang2023llm,zhu20233dvista}.
-Notable works in this field include 3D-LLM~\cite{hong20233dllm}, which integrates 3D point clouds and features into LLMs to enable tasks such as captioning, question answering, and navigation.
-LEO~\cite{huang2024leo} excels as an embodied multi-modal generalist agent in perception, grounding, reasoning, planning, and action in 3D environments, highlighting the potential of 3D-LLMs in understanding and interacting with the physical world.
-The most relevant work to our model is Chat-3Dv2~\cite{wang2023chat,huang2023chat}, which grounds generated scene captions to objects in 3D scenes.
-However, Chat-3Dv2’s dataset is limited to one type of 3D-text task (scene captioning) and only includes 705 captions from a subset of ScanNet scenes.
-In \acronym, we expand this concept by diversifying 3D-text tasks and increasing the dataset size to a million-scale.
-Our results demonstrate promising data scaling effects and sim-to-real transfer, paving the way for future large-scale training of 3D-LLMs.
+\mypar{Injecting 3D into LLMs.} Recent advances in large language models (LLMs) have inspired work extending their capabilities to 3D environments, leading to the development of 3D-LLMs~\citep{chen2023ll3da,qi2023gpt4point,yang2023llm,zhu20233dvista}.
+Notable works include 3D-LLM~\citep{hong20233dllm}, which integrates 3D point clouds and features into LLMs to enable tasks like captioning, question answering, and navigation.
+LEO~\citep{huang2024leo} excels as an embodied multi-modal generalist agent in perception, grounding, reasoning, planning, and action in 3D environments, showing the potential of 3D-LLMs in understanding and interacting with the physical world.
+The most relevant work is Chat-3Dv2~\citep{wang2023chat,huang2023chat}, which grounds generated scene captions to objects in 3D scenes.
+However, Chat-3Dv2’s dataset is limited to one type of 3D-text task (scene captioning) and only has 705 captions from a subset of ScanNet scenes.
+In \acronym, we expand this concept by diversifying 3D-text tasks and increasing data scale to million-scale.
+Our results show promising data scaling effects and sim-to-real transfer, paving the way for future large-scale 3D-LLM training.